Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 \subsection{Outlook: A Fa\`{a} di Bruno algebra related to Chen-Fliess series}

 In this subsection we discuss a Hopf algebra closely connected to Chen-Fliess series from control theory.
-Our exposition follows here \cite{MR2849486}.
-In control theory, one is interested in certain integral operators called Fliess operators.
-Associated to such an operator is a formal series, called the generating series.
+Our exposition follows \cite{MR2849486}.
+In control theory, one is interested in integral operators called Fliess operators and their generating series.

 \begin{setup}[Generating series of Chen-Fliess operators] Fix a finite, non-empty alphabet $X = \{ x_0 , \ldots, x_m\}$ and denote by $\R \langle \langle X\rangle \rangle$ the set of mappings $c \colon X^* \rightarrow \R$.
 One interprets elements in $\R \langle \langle X\rangle \rangle$ as formal series via $c= \sum_{\eta \in X^*} (c,\eta)\eta$ and identifies these series as the generating series of the Fliess operators.
 Now adjoin a new symbol $\delta$ (formally the generating series of the identity) and set $c_\delta = \delta + c$ for $c\in \R\langle \langle X\rangle \rangle$. \end{setup}